om-prakash-b/Skillsrepo/README.md

 # Skillsrepo
-I collection of skills for my personel AI use
+A collection of skills for my personal AI use